MicrosoftDocs/powerbi-docs/articles/powerbi-custom-visuals-download-from-the-gallery.md

 ![](media/powerbi-custom-visuals-download-from-the-gallery/PowerBI-VisualsGallery.png)

 It's easy to download, and use a custom visual in your reports.
+Watch Will do it or skip to the step-by-step instructions below the video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gido6wr5pvE" frameborder="0" allowfullscreen></iframe>

 1. Go to [http://visuals.powerbi.com](http://visuals.powerbi.com/).